Entry to Netherlands: Visas, Residence, Work Permits

 For non-European citizens, sponsors/employers may also need to apply for a work permit (tewerkstellingsvergunning) to show that the position has been advertised locally without success and that the candidate is suitable.
 Under the TEV procedure there is a combined single permit for residence and work.
 Single permits are valid for up to 3 years - after which the residence permit is changed to free access to the Dutch labour market.

-Highly skilled migrants (kennismigranten, literally 'knowledge migrants') are able to go through a faster and more streamlined procedure via the special Expatcenter offices run by the IND.
-Registered employers can lodge an application before the employee arrives in the country and once in Netherlands the employee can start work immediately.
+Highly skilled migrants (kennismigranten, literally 'knowledge migrants') are able to go through a faster and more streamlined procedure via the special IN Amsterdam (International Newcomers Amsterdam, formerly Expatcenter) office run by the IND.
+Registered employers can lodge an application before the migrant arrives in the country and once in the Netherlands they can start work immediately.
 Work permits are not required.
-On a single visit to the Expatcenter the employee gets fingerprinted, collects their residence permit, registers with the municipality and gets issued a BSN number.
+On a single visit to IN Amsterdam, the migrant gets fingerprinted, collects their residence permit, registers with the municipality, gets issued a BSN number and can also apply for the 30% tax rule.

-Foreign Investors who invest at least €1.25m into the Dutch economy can get a residence permit for up to 1 year which is extendable.
+Foreign Investors who invest at least €1.25m into the Dutch economy can get a residence permit for up to 1 year which is extendible.

 A Dutch residence permit can be given for family reunion purposes such as joining a spouse or registered partner who lives in the Netherlands.
 Depending on the status of the resident partner, the residence permit card can be issued for a maximum validity of 5 years.
 The visa has various restrictions and you may have to take the Civic Integration exam beforehand.